research-dream-team/toolkit/source/about.rst

 For whom?
 ---------

-This toolkit is for those who want to organise a workshop aimed at facilitating discussion and raising awareness about the diversity of roles and contributions to research.
+This toolkit is for anyone who would like to facilitate discussion and raise awareness about diversity of roles and contributions to research in an inclusive and interactive way.